I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 It doesn’t require the skills of a super-sleuth to dig up other examples of judges behaving badly.
 In 1999, Judge Ralph G. Turco of Tacoma, Washington, was removed from the bench after he punched his wife at a church function.
 He had already established himself as a man with sympathy for spousal abusers; as The Seattle Times reported, “he was admonished for remarks he made during a domestic-violence trial, during which he told a man he should have kicked his wife instead of biting her.”
 And in 1992, with all the solemnity befitting his exalted office, “Turco was censured for settling a traffic case with a flip of a coin.”

 Judge Gigi Sullivan of Springdale, Pennsylvania had a substance abuse problem.
 In 1999, she received a prison sentence for taking heroin in her chambers and appearing in court under the influence of narcotics.
 A year later, The Pittsburgh Tribune-Review reported the former judge entered a guilty plea for “conspiring to deliver cocaine, corrupt organizations, obstructing the administration of law or other governmental function, hindering apprehension or prosecution, bribery, and criminal conspiracy to commit forgery.
 She also pleaded no contest to one count of forgery.”

 In 2007, Judge John Sloop of Florida was sacked for “rude and abusive” behaviour.
 Among his actions was to order the strip-searching and jailing of 11 people who arrived late at traffic court because they had been given the wrong directions.

 In October 2014, Pennsylvania Supreme Court Justice Seamus McCaffery retired (or was told to retire) after it was discovered he had distributed hundreds of pornographic e-mails.

 In 2006, Oklahoma District Judge Donald Thompson drew a four-year prison term for (turn your face to the wall my children …) for exposing himself during jury trials and also using a penis pump under his robes.
-Thompson also has a drunk driving conviction and has been arrested for stalking an ex-girlfriend.
+Thompson also had a drunk driving conviction and had been arrested for stalking an ex-girlfriend.